prismmodelchecker/prism/prism/README.txt

 ACKNOWLEDGEMENTS
 ----------------

-PRISM has been principally developed in the School of Computer Science at the University of Birmingham by:
+The core team behind the development of PRISM, working in the School of Computer Science at the University of Birmingham, comprises:

  - Dave Parker
  - Gethin Norman
  - Marta Kwiatkowska
+ - Mark Kattenbelt

+Much of the work on the GUI and simulator was originally done by:

  - Andrew Hinton

 We also gratefully acknowledge contributions by: